 - Update aircraft logbook

 - Inspect aircraft for operational and technical performance

 - Act and control operations and procedures in the event of an emergency

 What qualifications do you need to become a first officer?

-When you qualify as a pilot, your role will be a first officer.
+When you qualify as a pilot, your first role will usually be a first officer.